michaelmcandrew/infra/docs/backup.md

 # Master backups

-At 20 minutes past the hour, the backup master pulls backups from each machine.
-For this reason, each machine needs backup-master's public key, and should allow ssh connections from backup master's private IP.
+Every four hours, at 20 minutes past the hour, the backup master pulls backups from each backed up machine.

 # Point in time backups